 9. Should I contact Internal Audit if an external party (e.g., State, Federal, accrediting agency, or independent Certified Public Accounting firm) has scheduled an audit, program review, or evaluation in my college or department?

 Yes.
 We need to be informed of audits conducted by external parties.
 Please call 607-777-2156 or send an e-mail (email@example.com) to tell us about the scheduled review.

 The Office of Internal Audit has a responsibility to protect the University from criticism by external auditors.
 In the annual audit plan, we try to anticipate areas that External Auditors will review in order to make necessary changes before we meet with External Auditors.
 We believe it is preferable for the Director of Internal Audit to work with you to address any concerns and improve University operations.
 In this respect, we can avoid reports from External Auditors regarding our operations that may portray the University in a negative way.
 (Back to top)

-Please feel free to call or write the Director of Internal Audit at any time:
+Please feel free to call or write the Office of Internal Audit at any time: